Department of Teaching and Learning

 Change minds.
 Change lives.
 Become a teacher.

 At UM we prepare students to become quality educators at every level who are ready to teach, serve, and lead.
 Through our innovative curriculum models and extensive clinical experiences, our students receive the highest caliber education.

-The Department of Teaching and Learning offers a focused, field-based teacher preparation program and a full range of graduate programs.
+The Department of Teaching & Learning offers a focused, field-based teacher preparation program and a full range of graduate programs.
 Collaboration, diversity, and curricular integration are themes that guide the design and instruction of each of our programs and help us produce highly qualified, highly employable teachers.
 Our faculty are themselves licensed, experienced K-12 classroom teachers.
 They provide a wide range of service to the schools of Montana and are active researchers in their specialty fields.
 We welcome your interest in learning more about our Teacher Education programs.

 Prospective and Current Students

 Prospective, current undergraduate and post-baccalaureate Early Childhood Education, Elementary Education, and Secondary Education majors can now schedule their academic advising appointments in Navigate.

 Navigate is a free mobile app that will help you thrive at UM.
 Navigate can help students at all levels, whether you're just getting started or nearing graduation.
 Think of it like a personal advisor in your pocket!